gwarren3210/webtoon2anki3/README.md

 - `/tests` — Additional test scripts and data
 - `/sample-images` — Example images for testing

-## Quick Start Guide (deprecated, only useable through exisitng vocab, open a PR for ANKI support)
+## Quick Start Guide (deprecated, only useable through existing vocab via frontend, open a PR for ANKI support)

 1. **Prepare Your Screenshots**
    - Take screenshots of the webtoon panels you want to learn from